Future-House/aviary/README.md

 The `content` is a string with a text, a JSON serializable list of dict, or a null value.
 A list of dicts is used to encode multi-modal content.
+`Message` is extended in `ToolRequestMessage` and `ToolResponseMessage` to include the relevant tool name and arguments for the environment.

 ```py